yrsdi/yrsdi.github.io/_posts/2018-11-25-warning-ipython-history-requires-sqlite.markdown

 ---
 published: true
 layout: post
-title: "WARNING: IPython History requires SQLite, your history will not be saved"
+title: WARNING: IPython History requires SQLite, your history will not be saved
 date: 2018-07-25  07:00
 comments: true
 categories: